woodyhayday/project-pages/readme.txt

 2. Click "Project Pages" from your WordPress admin bar
 3. Follow the "Steps to Project Pages Mastery" on the Welcome page
 4. Enjoy adding all of the things you've made!
-5. If you like it, pay what you want for the [PRO Version](https://projectpages.io/pro)
+5. If you like it, grab the [PRO Version](https://projectpages.io/pro)

 ### 🗺️ Project Page Features